caoting-dotcom/multiBranchModel/README.md

 ## Pull docker

 We provide a docker container for the artifact.
-It can be directly download by:
+It can be directly downloaded by:

 ```
 docker image pull kalineid/nn_stretch